dhan12/HistoryArchive/README.md

    `ha`

-2. (not functional yet) Use command line history as a note taking tool.
+2. Use command line history as a note taking tool.

    In the command line enter comments (non-functional commands like this).